 How much can you potentially make owning a pool cleaning business?

 According to SpringBoard Pool Route Brokers, most pool technicians will make between $50 and $60 for pool cleaning.
 If technicians expand their services to offer pool maintenance and minor repairs, they could increase that average rate to $150 to $200 per hour.

 Most pool cleaners should only spend about 20 percent of their monthly billing amount on expenses, leaving them significant profits.
 On average, pool cleaners who maximize their time and market themselves effectively can make a net income of between $75,000 and $85,000 each year.

 Things to consider before starting a pool cleaning business

 If you’re interested in getting into the pool cleaning industry, there are two ways to get started: You can build your business from the ground up, or you could purchase an existing route from a pool cleaning company or franchise.
 There are advantages to either route.

 It can cost thousands of dollars to purchase a route, but you’ll be stepping into an established business and can start making money immediately.
-The pressure of finding those first customers is removed and much of the hard work of starting up your own business has already been done for you.
+The pressure of finding those first customers is removed, and much of the hard work of starting up your own business has already been done for you.

 While buying an existing business is tempting, there are many reasons to start your own business, too.
 When you start a pool cleaning business, you’ll have complete control of the business and can establish a route in the area of your choice.
 There will certainly be challenges in getting the business started, and you’ll need to be prepared to support yourself until the business is built up into a full-time operation.
-But, if you have some marketing skills, some business sense, and some determination, you can build your own business and enjoy success that you’ve created every step of the way.
+But, if you have some marketing skills, some business sense, and some determination, you can build your own business and enjoy the success that you’ve created every step of the way.

-Remember when creating sales projections that this business experiences seasonality that varies on the location.
+Remember, when creating sales projections that this business experiences seasonality that varies on the location.
 Warmer areas have longer warm seasons and those seasons track the seasonality of a pool business.